Wadie-Bch/Wadie-Bch/README.md

 ## About Me 🚀

-I'm Wadie Coder, a skilled and passionate freelance developer specializing in modern web and mobile app development, tech education, IT consulting, and support.
+I'm Wadie bch, a skilled and passionate freelance developer specializing in modern web and mobile app development, tech education, IT consulting, and support.
 With expertise in the LIRT stack (Laravel, Inertia.js, React, Tailwind CSS) As Well as Python, I deliver creative and efficient solutions tailored to meet client needs.

 ### What I Do 💡
 - Build scalable platforms